Registrations for L'Étape du Tour de France Femmes avec Zwift are now open!

-In order to preserve these fragile landscapes, the Tour de France has to cut down on sources of pollution such as waste and transportation.
+In order to preserve these fragile landscapes, the Tour de France must work on various polluting factors, such as waste, transportation…

 • 90% of plastic packagings eliminated from goodies (excluding foods and industrial products).
 100% of E.Leclerc's food packagings are recyclable (made of paper).